 Ronald M. Shaich

-Ron Shaich is founder, chairman and CEO of Panera Bread, a groundbreaking restaurant brand that today has more than 2,040 bakery-cafes, 100,000 associates and more than $5 billion in annual systemwide sales.
+Ron Shaich is the founder and chairman of Panera Bread, a groundbreaking restaurant brand that today has more than 2,360 bakery-cafes, over 100,000 associates and nearly $6 billion in annual system wide sales.
+Ron also served as Panera’s CEO from 1984 to 2010 and again from March 2012 to January 2018.
 Ron is highly respected for his ability to recognize and capitalize on marketplace opportunities.
 In addition to founding Panera, which established the high-growth fast-casual restaurant segment, Ron earlier in his career founded and grew Au Bon Pain, establishing the bakery-cafe segment.
-With both companies he disrupted an existing industry paradigm and found new pathways to building companies of value and with values.
-The result: Panera is the best-performing restaurant stock when measured over the last 20 years, delivering a total shareholder return of 9,753% from April 18, 1997 to April 24, 2017, compared to 210% for the S&P 500 during the same time period.
-Indeed, Panera’s stock has generated annualized returns of 26% in the same time frame.
+With both brands he disrupted an existing industry paradigm and found new pathways to building companies of value and with values.
+The result: Panera was the best-performing restaurant stock of the past 20 years, generating annualized returns in excess of 25% over the past two decades and delivering a total shareholder return 44 times better than the S&P 500 from July 18, 1997, to July 18, 2017 (when Ron led a take-private transaction for Panera).

 Ron has been recognized repeatedly for his visionary leadership.
-Earlier this year, he was named the second most influential leader in the restaurant industry by Nation's Restaurant News in its 2017 Power List.
-He was also awarded the Nation’s Restaurant News 2011 Pioneer Award for being one of the most significant contributors to the history of the restaurant industry.
+In 2017, he received the Legend in Leadership Award from the Chief Executive Leadership Institute at the Yale School of Management.
+He was also named the second most influential leader in the restaurant industry by Nation's Restaurant News in its 2017 Power List.
+Earlier, he received the Nation’s Restaurant News 2011 Pioneer Award for being one of the most significant contributors to the history of the restaurant industry.
 Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott Sr. Ron was awarded IFMA’s Gold Plate Award for being the industry’s outstanding leader in 2005.
 And he twice received the Nation’s Restaurant News Golden Chain Award, recognizing industry leadership and success.
-In addition, Ron was a national finalist for Ernst & Young’s Entrepreneur of the Year in 2003.
+In addition, Ron was named Ernst & Young Entrepreneur of the Year for the New England region in 1998, Ernst & Young Entrepreneur of the Year for the Midwest region in 2003, and a finalist for the Ernst & Young National Entrepreneur of the Year in 2003.

 Known for his innovative management style and social consciousness, Ron has been featured in Fortune, Forbes, Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, The Boston Globe, TheStreet.com, Bloomberg News and on MSNBC, NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
 He is a LinkedIn Influencer and a frequent guest on CNBC.

 Ron serves as President of the Panera Bread Foundation and spearheaded the Panera Cares initiative, through which the Foundation creates nonprofit community cafes aimed at addressing issues related to food insecurity.
-He sits on the board of Whole Foods Market Inc., and formerly served as Chairman of the Board of Trustees of Clark University and on the boards of the Rashi School, the Lown Cardiovascular Foundation and the Alliance for Business Leadership.
+He formerly served as Chairman of the Board of Trustees of Clark University and on the boards of Whole Foods Market Inc., the Rashi School, the Lown Cardiovascular Foundation and the Alliance for Business Leadership.
 Ron is also a co-founder of No Labels, an organization that promotes bipartisan political problem solving and the development of a long-term strategic plan for the country.

 Ron received a Bachelor of Arts degree from Clark University and a Master of Business Administration degree from Harvard Business School.
 He is also the recipient of an honorary Doctor of Humane Letters degree from Clark University.
 He resides in Brookline, Massachusetts, with his wife, Nancy, and children, Michael and Emma.